 Build awareness of your life expectancy

 The biggest uncertainty in life, for most of us, is that we don’t know how long we’ve got.
 A common observation in the world of financial planning, is that people tend to under-estimate their life expectancy.
 With improvements in healthcare and lifestyle, we’re living longer, but that doesn’t take away the feeling that later years seems to pass more quickly.
 Making the most of our time whilst fit and healthy takes a bit of planning.

 The Office of National Statistics publishes annual tables on national life expectancy for the UK.
 It takes a bit of effort to understand the data, but this is where you can discover the average number of years someone your age can expect to live, based upon gender and where you live.

-You can also use their life expectancy calculator for an even quicker estimate on how long you might live, together with your chances of reaching age 100.
+You can use this life expectancy calculator for a quick estimate on how long you might live, together with your chances of reaching age 100.

 Measure your life in months, not years

 Try this little exercise: